Table of contents

 Back to table of contents9.
 Redundancies

-LFS redundancies versus Insolvency Service HR1 data
+Labour Force Survey (LFS) redundancies compared with Insolvency Service HR1 data

 There are two potential sources on the number of redundancies.
-One is the Labour Force Survey (LFS) and the other is an administrative data source, HR1 forms submitted to the Insolvency Service by employers when intending to make collective redundancies.
+One is the Labour Force Survey (LFS) and the other is an administrative data source, HR1 forms submitted to the Insolvency Service (IS) by employers when intending to make collective redundancies.

 Main differences